shvenkat/dotfiles/colorscheme/lightbox/README.md

 color elements, which have been carefully selected to appear _clearly distinct but not distracting_ in typical use.

-These palettes are derived from Ethan Schoonover's [solarized], which blazed the trail of precisely constructed palettes for better reading.
-I created Lightbox to address certain shortcomings in solarized that I noticed over prolonged use, particularly on uncalibrated displays and in less than ideal lighting.
-Lightbox is suitable for reading and authoring text and source code, and for all users except those with exacting color requirements and hardware to match.
+These palettes are derived from Ethan Schoonover's [solarized], which introduced the concept of precisely constructed palettes for better reading.
+I created Lightbox to address certain shortcomings in solarized that I noticed over prolonged use, on uncalibrated displays and in less-than-ideal lighting.
+Lightbox is suitable for reading and writing text and source code, and for all users except those with exacting color requirements and hardware to match.

 # USE